LizaAgarwal/Amazon-Clone/README.md

 d.Footer Section: Includes links to various services, contact information, and social media icons.

 Technologies Used:
-a.HTML: For structuring the content of the web pages. b.CSS: For styling and layout, including Flexbox and Grid for responsiveness.
+a.HTML5: For structuring the content of the web pages. b.CSS3: For styling and layout, including Flexbox and Grid for responsiveness.